Key Facts and FAQs

 - Candidates for entry in to Year 7 sit Entrance Examination papers in English, Mathematics and Reasoning in the January prior to proposed entry the following September.
 There is no formal interview but references from applicants' current schools are requested prior to the Examinations to help judgements as to whether boys or girls would benefit from an education at The Peterborough School.

 - Applicants to join the School in Years 8-11 are assessed by scrutiny of their two most recent school reports and references from their current schools.
 Upon registration, applicants are invited in to School to sit Cognitive Ability Tests (CATs) at a mutually convenient time and, if they wish, experience taster lessons with the appropriate year group.

-- Our offer of places in to the Lower Sixth (Year 12) is conditional upon a candidate achieving a minimum of five GCSEs at grade 6 or better and having a successful interview with the Headmaster.
+- Our offer of places in to the Lower Sixth (Year 12) is conditional upon a candidate achieving six Grade 5s and above, to include a minimum of three Grade 6 GCSEs and having a successful interview with the Headmaster.
 Candidates should note that study at A Level for some subjects is dependent on more rigorous grade requirements - please click here to view the Key Stage 5 Curriculum brochure which gives details of specific subject requirements.
 References are also requested from candidates’ current schools.

 Q. I'd like to send my child to The Peterborough School but cannot afford the fees.
 Is there any help available?

 The School is a charity for educational purposes, and we encourage applications from children from all backgrounds.
-In addition to the competitive scholarships, we have a means-tested bursary scheme which enables us to award financial assistance to a limited number of Senior boys or girls who deserve an education at The Peterborough School.
+In addition to the competitive scholarships, we have a means-tested bursary scheme which enables us to award financial assistance to a limited number of Senior students who deserve an education at The Peterborough School.
 Bursaries are limited and are reviewed annually.